-7. The Bill is in 4 Parts.

-8. Part 1 of the Bill provides for the expansion of the current electronic monitoring regime, including facilitating the introduction of new technologies, increasing the options available to manage and monitor offenders in the community.

-9. Part 2 of the Bill provides for a reduction in the length of period during which people have to disclose their offending history, while still protecting public safety.
-This will help individuals to break the cycle of offending by assisting their attempts to, for example, gain employment or attend university or college.

-10. Part 3 of the Bill provides reforms designed to simplify and modernise processes, and support consistency of approach in relation to parole matters and the Parole Board for Scotland.

-11. Part 4 of the Bill deals with some standard final matters.
+- The Bill is in 4 Parts. - 7.
+Part 1 of the Bill provides for the expansion of the current electronic monitoring regime, including facilitating the introduction of new technologies, increasing the options available to manage and monitor offenders in the community. - 8.
+Part 2 of the Bill provides for a reduction in the length of period during which people have to disclose their offending history, while still protecting public safety.
+This will help individuals to break the cycle of offending by assisting their attempts to, for example, gain employment or attend university or college. - 9.
+Part 3 of the Bill provides reforms designed to simplify and modernise processes, and support consistency of approach in relation to parole matters and the Parole Board for Scotland. - 10.
+Part 4 deals with some standard final matters for the Bill.